 FAQ about California’s Prop 65 –

-What is Prop 65 the warning?
+What is the Prop 65warning?

 You’ve probably seen the warning on the back of some of our products and those of many others.
 It looks like this:

 This product contains chemicals known to the State of California to cause cancer, or birth defects or other reproductive harm.

 Does that mean something is wrong with your product?

 It does not.
 We produce and sell high-quality products that meet state, federal and local safety laws.

 Why do you include the label on products?

 California law states that companies must add this warning if their products include any chemicals on California’s list of 850+ chemicals that may cause reproductive harm or cancer.

 The label is considered a “reasonable warning” as regulated by California’s Environmental Protection Agency.